matinfirooz/Genetic-Algorithm-Processor/README.md

    The newly generated offspring replace the worst-performing chromosomes in the population.
 There are two replacement strategies: a mandatory worst replacement strategy and an optional scoring-based replacement strategy.

 6. **Best Found Register**

-   - A **register stores the best chromosome** found so far.
-   - New solutions are continuously compared against the stored best chromosome.
-   - If a better solution is found, it **replaces** the current best.
-   - This register also participates in **tournament selection** to ensure strong solutions persist.
-   - When the **GA termination condition** is met, the stored best chromosome is output as the final result.
+   Finally, the best-found register tracks the highest-scoring chromosome discovered so far.
+Each new solution is compared to the current best.
+If the new solution performs better, it replaces the previous best.
+This register is also included in future selection rounds to preserve strong candidates.
+Once the genetic algorithm meets its termination condition, the best chromosome is output as the final result.

 ---